cloud-whisperer/terraform-log-monitoring-aws-securite-alerts/README.md

-# terraform-log-monitoring-aws-security-alerts
-🔁 *Provision AWS infrastructure for monitoring, alerting, and self-healing security setups with Terraform*

----

 ## 🧭 Project Overview

 This Proof of Concept (PoC) provisions a **secure AWS environment** for **log monitoring and automated security alerts** using Terraform.